AnandaVardhan179/TSD-YOLOv7/README.md

 # Traffic Sign Detection (TSD)

-This repository contains all the necessary files and code to train, test, and run traffic sign detection using YOLOv7.
+This repository contains few files to explain and get an idea about how I performed the project.

 ## Directory Structure